Indigenous Partnerships

 Our Approach

-DWB is a proud member of the Canadian Council for Aboriginal Business.
-The Council supports bridging between Indigenous and non-Indigenous peoples, businesses, and communities through a variety of programming and tools (Aboriginal Procurement Marketplace), Progressive Aboriginal Relations (PAR) Certificate training, as well as a variety of networking, business awards, and national events.
+DWB is a proud member of the Canadian Council for Aboriginal Business CCAB supports bridging business and community relationships between Indigenous and non-Indigenous peoples, through a variety of programming and tools, training, networking opportunities, business awards, and national events.

 Our Indigenous Partnerships

-Each of DWB’s primary offices has established formal relationships with individual Indigenous Nations in their respective geographic locations through Memorandums of Understanding, Joint Ventures, and Limited Partnership Companies throughout BC, but we have many other long-standing Indigenous business relations and working relationships.
+DWB has established formal relationships with individual Indigenous Nations through Memorandums of Understanding, Joint Ventures, and Limited Partnership Companies throughout BC, as well as many other long-standing Indigenous business relations and working relationships.

 Jeff Beale, RPF